 Using LIFO, our cost basis (or original purchase price) of the ETH we sold in August would be $2,500.
 That’s the cost basis of the last token that you bought.

 Doing the math then:

-Highest-in first-out (HIFO) works exactly how it sounds.
-You sell the coins with the highest cost basis (original purchase price) first.
+With highest-in, first-out (HIFO), you sell the coins with the highest cost basis (original purchase price) first.

-HIFO can be used as a “tax minimization” method as it will lead to the lowest capital gains and the largest capital losses, best of both worlds.
+HIFO can be used as a “tax minimization” method as it will lead to the lowest capital gains and the largest capital losses.
 Keep in mind, net capital losses can be used to offset other income up to $3,000 dollars (the remaining will be carried forward to future tax years).

-Using HIFO or LIFO instead of FIFO can lead to lesser amount of total capital gains on paper.
-Methods like LIFO can also shield you from having to pay the short term capital gains rate by extending the holding period of your cryptocurrency.
+Using HIFO or LIFO instead of FIFO can help you save money on your tax bill.
+LIFO can also shield you from having to pay the higher short-term capital gains rate by extending the holding period of your cryptocurrency.